kismetwireless/kismet/docs/dev/webui_rest.md

 ##### `/datasource/error_sources.msgpack`
 Msgpack array of defined sources which are currently in an error state.

-## Messagebus
+## Messages

 Kismet uses the `messagebus` as in internal system for displaying message to the user.
 The messagebus is used to pass error and state messages, as well as notifications about detected devices, etc.

-##### `/messagebus/all_messages.msgpack`
-Msgpack list of the last 50 messages generated by Kismet

-##### `/messagebus/all_messages.json`
+##### /messagebus/all_messages `/messagebus/all_messages.msgpack`, `/messagebus/all_messages.json`

-JSON list of the last 50 messages generated by Kismet
+Vector of the last 50 messages stored in Kismet

-##### `/messagebus/last-time/[TS]/messages.msgpack`
+##### /messagebus/last-time/[TS]/messages `/messagebus/last-time/[TS]/messages.msgpack`, `/messagebus/last-time/[TS]/messages.json`

-Msgpack dictionary containing a list of all messages since unix timestamp `[TS]`, and a timestamp record indicating the time of this report.
+Dictionary containing a list of all messages since server timestamp `[TS]`, and a timestamp record indicating the time of this report.
 This can be used to fetch only new messages since the last time messages were fetched.

-##### `/messagebus/last-time/[TS]/messages.json`

-JSON dictionary containing a list of all messages since unix timestamp `[TS]`, and a timestamp record indicating the time of this report.
-This can be used to fetch only new messages since the last time messages were fetched.

 ## Alerts

 Kismet provides alerts via the `/alert/` REST collection.
 Alerts are generated as messages and as alert records with machine-processable details.

-##### `/alerts/all_alerts.msgpack`
-Msgpack list of the alert backlog
+Alerts can be generated for critical system states, or by the WIDS system.

-##### `/alerts/all_alerts.json`
+##### /alerts/all_alerts `/alerts/all_alerts.msgpack`, `/alerts/all_alerts.json`

-JSON list of the alert backlog
+List of the alert backlog.
+The size of the backlog is configurable via the `alertbacklog` option in kismet.conf

-##### `/alerts/last-time/[TS]/alerts.msgpack`

-Msgpack dictionary containing a list of alerts since unix timestamp `[TS]`, and a timestamp record indicating the time of this report.
-This can be used to fetch only new alerts since the last time alerts were requested.

-##### `/alerts/last-time/[TS]/alerts.json`
+##### /alerts/last-time[TS]/alerts `/alerts/last-time/[TS]/alerts.msgpack`, `/alerts/last-time/[TS]/alerts.json`

-JSON dictionary containing a list of alerts since unix timestamp `[TS]`, and a timestamp record indicating the time of this report.
+Dictionary containing a list of alerts since Kismet timestamp `[TS]`, and a timestamp record indicating the time of this report.
 This can be used to fetch only new alerts since the last time alerts were requested.

 ## Packet Sources (old)